rabblerouser/group-mailer/README.md

 Rabble Rouser service use to send emails to the member of a group.

-** It needs a [group-mail-receiver](https://github.com/rabblerouser/group-mail-receiver) to get the `send-group-email` events from the event stream.**
+** It needs a [group-mail-receiver](https://github.com/rabblerouser/group-mail-receiver) to notify it when new email request objects are uploaded to S3.**

 The service:

-1. Receives a `send-group-email` event which includes the `to` field that should be the email address of a group.
+1. Receives a POST request pointing it at an S3 object which contains an email request.
-1. Uses the group email address to determine who the members of the group are.
+1. Uses the S3 data to authenticate the request and determine who should receive the final email.
 1. Puts a `send-email` event on the stream to send an individual email to each member of the group.